yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* Mar 14, 2025: 👋 Wan2.1GP v1.7: Lora Fest special edition: very fast loading / unload of loras so for those Loras collectors around.
+You will need to refresh the requirements *pip install -r requirements.txt*
 * Mar 13, 2025: 👋 Wan2.1GP v1.6: Better Loras support, accelerated loading Loras.
 You will need to refresh the requirements *pip install -r requirements.txt*
 * Mar 10, 2025: 👋 Wan2.1GP v1.5: Official Teachache support + Smart Teacache (find automatically best parameters for a requested speed multiplier), 10% speed boost with no quality loss, improved lora presets (they can now  include prompts and comments to guide the user)
 * Mar 07, 2025: 👋 Wan2.1GP v1.4: Fix Pytorch compilation, now it is really 20% faster when activated